MikeAinOz/ParaHtml/readme.md

 At the moment the HTML is executed every time the visual changes, this may be modified to only load if the setting changes.

-The Target works with the form submit button, a JSON Object of the form fields is sent to the target.
-This has been tested with Power Automate AHA Fkiw
+The Target works with the form submit button, a JSON Object of the form fields like this: {"Dose":"2","Length":"52.20"} , is sent to the target.
+This has been tested with Power Automate AKA Flow, I got a CORS related error posting to Zapier